 - Product Types, Trigger Probabilities and Typical Time Horizons.
-Non-precipitation hazards are handled using two different product types the Hazardous Weather Outlook (HWO) and the NPW.
-The following trigger probabilities and time horizons apply: - a.
-Outlooks.
-Hazards are mentioned in the HWO product affecting all or part of the CWA, when the probability of the hazard meeting/exceeding warning or advisory criteria is 30-49%. - Watches.
-Non-Precipitation watches are issued using the NPW product for hazards expected to affect all or part of the CWA, when there is a 50-79% chance of meeting or exceeding warning or advisory criteria. - Warnings.
-Non-Precipitation warnings are issued using the NPW product for hazards expected to affect all or part of the CWA, when there is an 80% or greater chance of meeting or exceeding warning criteria; this typically occurs 12 to 24 hours prior to criteria being met.
+Non-precipitation 2. hazards are handled using two different product types - the Hazardous Weather Outlook (HWO) and the NPW.
+The following trigger probabilities and time horizons apply: - Outlooks.
+Hazards are mentioned in the HWO product affecting all or part of the a.
+CWA, when the probability of the hazard meeting/exceeding warning and/or impact criteria is 30-49%. - b.
+Watches.
+Non-Precipitation watches are issued using the NPW product for hazards expected to affect all or part of the CWA, when there is a 50-79% chance of meeting or exceeding warning or impact criteria. - Warnings.
+Non-Precipitation warnings are issued using the NPW product for c. hazards expected to affect all or part of the CWA, when there is an 80% or greater chance of meeting or exceeding warning or impact criteria; this typically occurs 12 to 24 hours prior to criteria being met.
 In rare situations, when the uncertainty of meeting criteria is still below 80% within 12 hours of storm onset, forecasters should issue either a warning or advisory to end the indecision.

 d.
 Advisories.
-Advisories for non-precipitation events are issued using the NPW product for those events expected to cause significant inconvenience, and if caution is not exercised, may lead to life-threatening situations over all or part of the forecast area.
-WFOs should issue advisories when there is an 80% or greater chance of meeting/exceeding local advisory criteria; this typically occurs 12 to 24 hours prior to criteria being met.
-In rare situations, when the uncertainty of meeting criteria is still below 80% within 12 hours of storm onset, forecasters should issue either a warning or advisory to end the indecision.
+Advisories for non-precipitation events are issued using the NPW product for those events expected to cause inconvenience, and if caution is not exercised, may lead to life-threatening situations over all or part of the forecast area.
+WFOs should issue advisories when there is an 80% or greater chance of impacts occurring; typically 12 to 24 hours before they begin.
+In rare situations, when the uncertainty of having impacts is still below 80% within 12 hours of storm onset, forecasters should issue either a warning or advisory to end the indecision.